abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/02-Integrate-Microsoft-Defender-for-Cloud-and-Microsoft-Sentinel-for-Arc-enabled-servers.md

 ## Summary

 In this exercise, you onboarded an Azure Arc-enabled machine to Microsoft Sentinel, enhancing its security and threat detection capabilities.
-Additionally, you enabled Microsoft Defender for Cloud to further strengthen security posture, ensuring comprehensive protection and monitoring across your hybrid infrastructure.
+Additionally, you enabled Microsoft Defender for Cloud to strengthen security posture, ensuring comprehensive protection and monitoring across your hybrid infrastructure.

 ### You have successfully completed the exercise.
 Click on **Next** from the bottom right corner to proceed with the next exercise.